Desiree Tims: 2020 congressional campaign

-Ohio House of Representatives
+State Representative

 Tims ran for the Ohio House of Representatives in the 38th district in 2024, where incumbent Rep. Willis Blackshear Jr. was retiring to run for the Ohio Senate.
 She defeated Derrick L. Foward in the Democratic primary with 71% of the vote and was unopposed in the general election.
 She was sworn in on January 6, 2025.

-Tims serves as Ranking Member on Ohio House Insurance Committee, and also serves on Higher Education & Workforce, Judiciary, and General Government.
+Committee assignments

+As of June 2026, Tims serves on the following committees in the Ohio House: